-Founded in 2001, we are the original crawl space cleaning company in the Northwest, and pride ourselves on our customer service and on the many benefits we offer our customers.
+Founded in 2001, we are the original crawl space cleaning company in the Washington State, and pride ourselves on our customer service and on the many benefits we offer our customers.

-With over 20 years experience in the crawlspace and attic business in the Northwest, owner Chuck Henrichsen is personally committed to making sure every job is done right every time.
+With over 20 years experience in the crawlspace and attic business in Washington, owner Chuck Henrichsen is personally committed to making sure every crawl space and attic job is done right every time.
 Each employee at Clean Crawls stands behind the company mission statement:

 Our mission at Clean Crawls is to deliver superior, healthy and clean environments that provide comfort and peace of mind while creating extraordinary relationships with our clients and one another.

 Clean Crawls is a consistent top-producer with PUD.
 As a member of Snohomish County Public Utility District No.1 Registered Contractor list, we’re able to get you all the rebates for which you qualify.

 Clean Crawls has received numerous awards from Puget Sound Energy for excellent workmanship and has even helped pioneer several initiatives.
 As a member of PSE’s Contractor Alliance Network, we’re able to get you all the rebates for which you qualify.

 Clean Crawls leads the industry and creates the standard year after year.